-General and administrative expenses consist of employee-related expenses, including salaries, benefits, travel and non-cash stock-based compensation, for our personnel in executive, finance and accounting, and other administrative functions, as well as fees paid for legal, accounting and tax services, consulting fees and facilities costs not otherwise included in research and development expense.
+General and administrative expenses consist of employee-related expenses, including salaries, benefits, travel and non-cash stock-based compensation, for our personnel in executive, finance and accounting, and other administrative functions, as well as fees paid for legal, accounting and tax services, consulting fees and facilities costs not otherwise included in research and development expenses.
 Legal costs include general corporate legal fees and patent costs.
-We expect to incur additional expenses as a result of becoming a public company following completion of the merger, including expenses related to compliance with the rules and regulations of the SEC and Nasdaq, additional insurance, investor relations and other administrative expenses and professional services.
+We expect to incur additional expenses as a result of becoming a public company following completion of the merger with Millendo, including expenses related to compliance with the rules and regulations of the SEC and Nasdaq, additional insurance, investor relations and other administrative expenses and professional services.

-Other (Expense) Income, Net
+Other Income (Expense), Net

-Other (expense) income, net consists primarily of interest expense, interest income, and various income or expense items of a non-recurring nature.
+Other income (expense), net consists primarily of interest expense, interest income, and various income or expense items of a non-recurring nature.